Advanced Chronic Obstructive Pulmonary Disease

 Advanced COPD can cause:

-Other care options include:
+Other options may be:

 American Lung Association